-As a parent, you want to protect your children from any and every possible harm.
-However, it can be challenging to keep track of all they do and how it indirectly impacts their health.
+As parents, we want to protect children from harm to their young bodies.
+Yet, it can be challenging to keep track of all they do and how it indirectly impacts their health.
 Unfortunately, many children’s daily habits have negative impacts on their spine.

-If your child is complaining about back pain, you notice that their posture is off, or you just want to be aware of healthy habits, keep reading below to learn more how your child’s habits could be hurting their spine.
+If your child is complaining about back pain, their posture needs improvement, or you’re interested in proactive health tips, keep reading to learn how your child’s habits could be hurting their spine.

-With many schools currently operating through virtual learning, kids are finding themselves using technology as a daily part of life more than ever.
-In order for parents to help their kids establish healthy habits, we want to share effects on their spines that are not being considered from additional screen time.
+With many schools using virtual learning, kids are finding themselves using technology as a daily part of life more than ever.
+Here are Alliance’s tips to help establish healthy screen time habits with the proper posture.

-- If they’re looking at their phone, tell them to hold it up in front of their face.
-Avoid hunching over with the screen in their lap.
+- When children are looking at phones, tell them to hold it up in front of their faces.
+They need to avoid hunching over to look at the screen.

-- Similarly with iPads, instead of slouching on the couch, ask them to sit up straight and enjoy their device at a table.
+- Similarly with iPads, instead of slouching on the couch, ask them to sit up straight and use the device at a table.

-- If your child spends a lot of time sitting at a desk on their computer, make sure the monitor is set up correctly so that their screen is eye level and their feet can rest firmly on the floor or a stool
+- If your child spends a lot of time sitting at a desk to use a computer, make sure the monitor is set up correctly so that the screen is at eye level and your child’s feet can rest firmly on the floor or a stool.

-When your child is physically active, their body is properly developing the muscles that keep their spine, abdomen, lower back, and hips in tip-top shape.
-In other words, staying active can prevent injuries and pain from happening in the first place!
+When your child is physically active, their body is properly developing the muscles that keep their spine, abdomen, lower back, and hips in shape.
+Staying active can prevent injuries and pain from developing in the future for children.

-Make sure your child has at least 30 minutes of physical activity a day, whether that’s going outside to play or participating in a team sport.
+Make sure your child has at least 30 minutes of physical activity a day.
+It can be going outside to play or participating in a team sport.

 - Ensure it sits evenly in the middle of their back.

-- Their backpack shouldn’t have more than 10 to 15 percent of their body weight, meaning they should easily be able to put it on and take it off themselves.
+- Children’s backpacks shouldn’t have more than 10 to 15 percent of their body weight, meaning they should easily be able to put it on and take it off themselves.

 - No one-strap bags.
-In the same vein, don’t allow your child to wear their backpack on just one shoulder.
+In the same vein, don’t allow your child to wear a backpack on just one shoulder.

 - Read more about how backpacks affect children’s spine health.

-Shoes with strong support are best for everyone, but especially kids who spend lots of time on their feet.
+Shoes with strong support are best for everyone, but especially for kids.
+They spend lots of time on their feet.
 Try to select sneakers with support that are lightweight, flexible, and also breathable.
 Shoes without these characteristics can lead to issues with your child’s feet, hips, and even lower back.

 If you have any additional questions about issues with back pain or posture or how your child’s habits could be hurting their spine, contact Alliance and Spine Health to speak with our specialists or call 770-929-9033.